Skip to main content

 azure_storage_account_key="storage key"

-Note that when you use dlt init command to create or add a data source, dlt creates a sample configuration for selected destination.
+Note that when you use the dlt init command to create or add a data source, dlt creates a sample configuration for the selected destination.

-You can pass credentials explicitly when creating destination class instance.
-This replaces the credentials argument in dlt.pipeline and pipeline.load methods - which is now deprecated.
-You can pass the required credentials object, its dictionary representation or the supported native form like below:
+You can pass credentials explicitly when creating a destination factory instance.
+This replaces the credentials argument in dlt.pipeline and pipeline.load methods, which is now deprecated.
+You can pass the required credentials object, its dictionary representation, or the supported native form like below:

 import dlt